bcgov/nr-spar/CONTRIBUTING.md

 the Airbnb ESLint check-style.
 This way also helps us to have a dedicated pipeline to check for common errors and possible bugs.

-> Note that if you choose VS Code as your IDE, we highly recommend one plugin called **ESLint**, by Microsoft.
+> Note that if you choose VS Code as your IDE, we highly recommend above mentioned extension **ESLint**, by Microsoft.
 > Here's the link to the Marketplace: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint

 ## Run this application